MØ: Musical style

 MØ's music has been classified as electronic, electropop, synth-pop, and indie pop, and has been described as "electro music with guts".
-The Guardian described her music stating; “her music, muscular and melodic, is a hybrid of bouncy EDM drops and scandipop on steroids”, and NME called her work a cross between Siouxsie Sioux and Janet Jackson.
+The Guardian described her music stating; "her music, muscular and melodic, is a hybrid of bouncy EDM drops and scandipop on steroids", and NME called her work a cross between Siouxsie Sioux and Janet Jackson.
 MØ has described her sound as "an organic yet dynamic mix of electro, indie-pop, soul and street vibes".
 She showcased different musical styles in her debut album, including indie pop, dream pop, dark pop, electronica and alternative R&B. Her second album, Forever Neverland, was described as electropop and dance-pop, containing elements of tropical house, experimental, trip hop, alternative pop and dancehall.
 MØ's music has been compared to electropop artists Grimes and Twin Shadow, and her vocals to those of Lana Del Rey.

 Influences

-MØ's influences include the Spice Girls, Sonic Youth, Kim Gordon, Twin Shadow, Frank Ocean, Patti Smith, Björk, Thurston Moore, J Dilla, Dead Kennedys Yeah Yeah Yeahs, Little Dragon, Santigold, Karen O, Black Flag, Bonobo, Nico, Portishead, The Doors, The Smashing Pumpkins, The Clash, MS MR, Wu-Tang Clan, Grimes, SZA, and Lykke Li.
+MØ's influences include the Spice Girls, Sonic Youth, Kim Gordon, Björk, Thurston Moore, J Dilla, Dead Kennedys, Yeah Yeah Yeahs, Little Dragon, Santigold, Karen O, Bonobo, Patti Smith, Portishead, The Doors, The Smashing Pumpkins, The Clash, Wu-Tang Clan, and Major Lazer.